PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 This provides an out-of-band way to establish a root of trust between the control-plane node and bootstrapping nodes.
 Consider using this mode if you are building automated provisioning using kubeadm.
-The format of the discovery file is a regular Kubernetes [kubeconfig](/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file.
+The format of the discovery file is a regular PlaidCloud [kubeconfig](/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file.

 In case the discovery file does not contain credentials, the TLS discovery token will be used.